DataDog/integrations-core/kafka/README.md

 The Agent's Kafka check is included in the [Datadog Agent][15] package, so you don't need to install anything else on your Kafka nodes.

-The check collects metrics via JMX, so you'll need a JVM on each kafka node so the Agent can fork [jmxfetch][16].
+The check collects metrics via JMX, so you need a JVM on each kafka node so the Agent can fork [jmxfetch][16].
 You can use the same JVM that Kafka uses.

 ### Configuration